1Marc/marcgrabanski.com/src/pages/articles/2017-12-28-2017/index.md

 In 2018 I'd like to:

-- **Business:** Grow at least 2x again= by trying out marketing experiments and making major innovations / breakthroughs on the core product.
+- **Business:** Grow at least 2x again by trying out marketing experiments and making major innovations / breakthroughs on the core product.
 We need to focus a lot this year on growth and innovation.
 Ideally growing out the team by at least 2-4 more people.
 - **Fun:** Plan out some group activities for my extended friend network to meet each other.
 In 2017 I setup a 15 person paintball outing that was a ton of fun.
 I need to do more of this type of thing!
 - **Family:** Plan out more vacations and key fun things I want to do with my family.
 I haven't been great at planning in advance for family stuff.
 I'd also like to re-connect with some of my extended family.
 - **Health:** I'd like to get back down to 15% body fat and continue to grow lean muscle mass in a sustainable way where I can keep in shape for the longterm.
 Cheers and thank you all so much for the support and love!
 I really feel like a lot of people are cheering us on to continue to improve how we can better learn professional skills.